Todor-5rov/Eventaii/README.md

-# eventaii - AI-Powered Event Planning Marketplace
+# Eventai - AI-Powered Event Planning Marketplace

-A modern landing page for eventaii, an automated event planning marketplace that uses AI to instantly match event organizers with the best venues, caterers, and tech providers.
+A modern landing page for Eventai, an automated event planning marketplace that uses AI to instantly match event organizers with the best venues, caterers, and tech providers.

 ## 🚀 Features